-Complete a Volunteer Application.
-A copy of your driver's license or other state issued ID must be included to verify your identification.
+Complete the Volunteer Application.
+A copy of your driver's license or other state issued ID must be uploaded to verify your identification.
 A background check is required for all Class A volunteers 18 years of age or older.

 Review the General Orientation Packet.
 (PDF Version)

 Complete and submit the General Orientation quiz online here.